MrR0807/Java_Notes/Personal-Notes/Lessons_From_Experience.md

 }
 ```

 **NOTE!** 1) Use Spring Profile according to your requirements.
-If you do have test Spring profile configured in your application, then the generator won't work.
+If you do not have *test* Spring profile configured in your application, then the generator won't work.
 2) Always try to use latest maven dependencies.

 **Why we choose this way**